TartuNLP/text-to-speech-worker/README_eng.md

 - [Deep Voice 3 adaptation for Estonian](https://github.com/TartuNLP/deepvoice3_pytorch)
 - [Estonian text-to-speech preprocessing scripts](https://github.com/TartuNLP/tts_preprocess_et)

-Speech synthesis was developed in collaboration with the [Estonian Language Institute](http://portaal.eki.ee/) and can also be used via our [web demo](https://www.neurokone.ee).
+Speech synthesis was developed in collaboration with the [Estonian Language Institute](http://portaal.eki.ee/).

+A newer version of Estonian text-to-speech can be used via our [web demo](https://www.neurokone.ee).
+This repository will be updated to run the latest version in Fall 2021.

 ## API usage
 To use the API, use the following POST request format.